126789t/poc_everyday/today.md

 # 2025-03-10
 ## CVE-2025-27636
- Bypass/Injection vulnerability in Apache Camel-Bean component under particular conditions.This issue affects Apache Camel: from 4.10.0 through = 4.10.1, from 4.8.0 through = 4.8.4, from 3.10.0 through = 3.22.3.Users are recommended to upgrade to version 4.10.2 for 4.10.x LTS, 4.8.5 for 4.8.x LTS and 3.22.4 for 3.x releases.This vulnerability is only present in the following situation.
-The user is using one of the following HTTP Servers via one the of the following Camel components  *  camel-servlet  *  camel-jetty  *  camel-undertow  *  camel-platform-http  *  camel-netty-httpand in the route, the exchange will be routed to a camel-bean producer.
-So ONLY camel-bean component is affected.
-In particular:  *  The bean invocation (is only affected if you use any of the abovetogether with camel-bean component).  *  The bean that can be called, hasmore than 1 method implemented.In these conditions an attacker could be able to forge a Camel header name and make the bean component invoking other methods in the same bean.The vulnerability arises due to a bug in the default filtering mechanism that only blocks headers starting with "Camel", "camel", or "org.apache.camel.".Mitigation:You can easily work around this in your Camel applications by removing theheaders in your Camel routes.
+ Bypass/Injection vulnerability in Apache Camel components under particular conditions.This issue affects Apache Camel: from 4.10.0 through = 4.10.1, from 4.8.0 through = 4.8.4, from 3.10.0 through = 3.22.3.Users are recommended to upgrade to version 4.10.2 for 4.10.x LTS, 4.8.5 for 4.8.x LTS and 3.22.4 for 3.x releases.This vulnerability is present in Camel's default incoming header filter, that allows an attacker to include Camel specificheaders that for some Camel components can alter the behaviours such as the camel-bean component, to call another methodon the bean, than was coded in the application.
+In the camel-jms component, then a mallicous header can be used to sendthe message to another queue (on the same broker) than was coded in the application.The attacker would need to inject custom headers, such as HTTP protocols.
+So if you have Camel applications that aredirectly connected to the internet via HTTP, then an attacker could include malicious HTTP headers in the HTTP requeststhat are send to the Camel application.All the known Camel HTTP component such as camel-servlet, camel-jetty, camel-undertow, camel-platform-http, and camel-netty-http would be vulnerable out of the box.In these conditions an attacker could be able to forge a Camel header name and make the bean component invoking other methods in the same bean.In terms of usage of the default header filter strategy the list of components using that is:   *  camel-activemq  *  camel-activemq6  *  camel-amqp  *  camel-aws2-sqs  *  camel-azure-servicebus  *  camel-cxf-rest  *  camel-cxf-soap  *  camel-http  *  camel-jetty  *  camel-jms  *  camel-kafka  *  camel-knative  *  camel-mail  *  camel-nats  *  camel-netty-http  *  camel-platform-http  *  camel-rest  *  camel-sjms  *  camel-spring-rabbitmq  *  camel-stomp  *  camel-tahu  *  camel-undertow  *  camel-xmppThe vulnerability arises due to a bug in the default filtering mechanism that only blocks headers starting with "Camel", "camel", or "org.apache.camel.".Mitigation:You can easily work around this in your Camel applications by removing theheaders in your Camel routes.
 There are many ways of doing this, alsoglobally or per route.
 This means you could use the removeHeaders EIP, to filter out anything like "cAmel, cAMEL" etc, or in general everything not starting with "Camel", "camel" or "org.apache.camel.".

 - [https://github.com/akamai/CVE-2025-27636-Apache-Camel-PoC](https://github.com/akamai/CVE-2025-27636-Apache-Camel-PoC) :
 ![starts](https://img.shields.io/github/stars/akamai/CVE-2025-27636-Apache-Camel-PoC.svg)